Protect Bluetts Block-Piney Ridge

 An area rich in biodiversity

 Located to the south of the Molonglo River Reserve, the habitat at Bluetts Block-Piney Ridge is home to over 100 different species of plants, including the Black Mountain Leopard Orchid, a species found only in the ACT.
 The area is also likely to support many threatened and rare species, including rare marsupial populations of Dunnart and Antechinus.

 The Superb Parrot has increasingly been seen at Bluetts Block-Piney Ridge and is known to nest in the surrounding area.
 Already listed as vulnerable, Superb Parrots are facing increasing pressure due to loss of habitat as a result of bushfires and clearing.
 Woodland habitats such as this are important to maintain foraging and breeding sites for the Superb Parrot, Gang-gang Cockatoo, and small woodland birds, such the Scarlet Robin, Flame Robin, Chestnut-rumped Heathwren, Varied Sittella, White-winged Triller, Speckled Warbler, Dusky Woodswallow, Diamond Firetail, and Double-barred Finch

 Bluetts also provides critical landscape connection from the Murrumbidgee River Corridor to Kama Nature Reserve, Pinnacle Nature Reserve, and Stoney Creek Reserve.
 Landscape connections allow animals to move safely into different areas to breed and forage.
 Without connectivity across the landscape, many species cannot find food, water or shelter when they need it, leaving them vulnerable.

-Take some time to see the wonderful animal and plant life found at Bluetts Block-Piney Ridge.
+Take some time to see the wonderful animal and plant life found at Bluetts Block-Piney Ridge on the Canberra Nature Map.
 Or even better, head out there and take a look for yourself at why this area is so special.